pgiri/dispy/README.rst

-    This project used to be hosted at sourceforge.net; however, sourceforge has been unreliable for the past few weeks, so (for now) documentation has been uploaded to github at dispy_ as well.
+    This project used to be hosted at sourceforge.net; however, sourceforge has been unreliable for the past few weeks, so (for now) documentation has been uploaded to github as well.

 `dispy <https://pgiri.github.io/dispy/index.html>`_ is a comprehensive, yet easy to use framework for creating and using compute clusters to execute computations